brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 		The resulting numeric value of the log-density.

-.. function:: setmonitor!(d::MCMCDependent, monitor::Union(Bool,Vector{Bool}))
+.. function:: setmonitor!(d::MCMCDependent, monitor::Bool)
+              setmonitor!(d::MCMCDependent, monitor::Vector{Int})

 	Specify node elements to be included in monitored MCMC sampler output.

 	**Arguments**

 		* ``d`` : a node whose elements contain sampled MCMC values.
-		* ``momitor`` : a scalar indicating whether all elements are monitored, or a vector of element-wise indicators.
+		* ``monitor`` : a boolean indicating whether all elements are monitored, or a vector of element-wise indices of elements to monitor.

 	**Value**